flame-engine/flame/doc/flame/collision_detection.md

 We provide two methods for doing so, `raycast` and `raycastAll`.
-The first one just casts out a single ray and gets back a result with information about what and where the ray hit, and some extra information like the distance, normal and the reflection ray.
-The second one, `raycastAll`, works similarly but sends out multiple rays uniformly all around the origin, or within two angles from the origin.
+The first one just casts out a single ray and gets back a result with information about what and where the ray hit, and some extra information like the distance, the normal and the reflection ray.
+The second one, `raycastAll`, works similarly but sends out multiple rays uniformly around the origin, or within an angle centered at the origin.

 To use the ray casting functionality you have to have the `HasCollisionDetection` mixin on your game.
 After you have added that you can call `collisionDetection.raycast(...)` on your game class.